Get a better sense of your approval odds.

 Compare Chase credit cards

-Chase’s cashback cards, which are available to more customers, may be easier to prequalify for.
-Prequalification is especially useful for the bank’s travel products, which tend to have tougher approval requirements.
+It may be easier to prequalify for Chase’s cashback cards, which are available to more customers.
+Chase prequalification is especially useful for the bank’s travel products, which tend to have tougher approval requirements.

-When you’re prequalified, a bank has performed a soft pull on your credit history and thinks you’re a good candidate for one of its credit cards.
-If you apply for a card, you have a very good chance of being approved — above 80% to 90% by some estimates.
+When you get prequalified, Chase performs a soft pull on your credit history and thinks you’re a good candidate for one of its credit cards.
+If you apply for a card, your chances of approval rise above 80% to 90% by some estimates.

-Prequalification doesn’t mean you’re guaranteed approval, though.
-You can still be denied for a card if a bank deems your credit profile insufficient.
-However, getting prequalified is a good way to test the waters before risking a hard pull on your credit history.
+But this doesn’t mean you’re guaranteed approval.
+You can still be denied for a card if Chase deems your credit profile insufficient.
+However, getting prequalified by Chase is a good way to test the waters before risking a hard pull on your credit history.

 What’s the difference between a soft and hard pull on your credit history?